 7. As soon as the full nine minutes have passed, pour the hot mixture over the top of the butter, chocolate chips, and marshmallow fluff.
 After you’ve poured the boiling mixture out, the bottom of your pan will probably look like this.
 The wonky dented side of your pan will only look like this if you have dropped it on the floor while it was still hot 🙂

 Don’t scrape the stuck-on stuff at the bottom into the large bowl with the chocolate chips, etc. Just set it aside and hope you have a really good dishwasher 🙂

-9. Now just pour it in your pan and smooth it out.
+9. Now, just pour it into your pan and smooth it out.
 If you are adding nuts to the top, sprinkle them over the top and gently press them into the fudge.

 10. Once the fudge is cool and set, grab the edges of the foil and lift the fudge out of the pan.
 Use a knife to cut the fudge into pieces.
 Share with all your friends!
 (This makes a TON of fudge!
 If you eat it all yourself, you will die!)

 Common Questions About Chocolate Fudge:

 Yes!
 If you find yourself unable to distribute all this fudge and need to save some for later, you can wrap it in plastic wrap and place it in the freezer for up to three months.
 Simply thaw at room temperature for about an hour before serving.

 Is Chocolate Fudge Healthy?